intel-iot-devkit/how-to-code-samples/README.md

 ![](./../../../images/cpp/cpp-run-eclipse-successful-output.png)

-When the the program loads correctly your RGB-LCD screen will display "quakebot ready."
+When the the program loads correctly your OLED screen will display "Scanning..."

-If you shake the accelerometer it will check to see if there really was an earthquake!
+As new Bluetooth LE devices are detected, the unique IDs will be displayed on the OLED screen.